Be inspired. Lessons from the life of Maryam, mother of Jesus

 Was Maryam a prophet?

-These events have caused some discussion among the scholars to understand Maryam’s status: Was she a prophet or a righteous woman?
-Some scholars have said that Maryam was a prophet, but not a messenger, as there is a distinction between prophets and messengers (messengers bring laws (shariah), while prophets confirm them).
+These events have caused some discussion among the scholars to understand Maryam’s status: was she a prophet, or just a righteous woman?
+Some scholars have said that Maryam was a prophet, but not a messenger (the distinction being that messengers bring laws (shariah), while prophets confirm them).
 The Quran negates the possibility of women being messengers, however it is silent on women being prophets.
-Several great scholars, though in the minority, Imam Al Qurtubi, Al Bukhari, Ibn Hazam, and Ibn Ashur came to the conclusion from their understanding that Maryam was a prophet, on the basis that she experienced miracles and she was visited by Jibril, whose function is to bring divine messages to the prophets.
+Several great scholars, including Imam al-Qurtubi, al-Bukhari, Ibn Hazam, and Ibn Ashur, came to the conclusion from their understanding that Maryam was a prophet, on the basis that she experienced miracles and she was visited by Jibril, whose function is to bring divine messages to the prophets.
+However, they are in the minority.

 Maryam did indeed receive messages from the angels, and later Jibril, who appeared to her and informed her that she would become pregnant.
 And thus, in Surah Maryam, a dialogue starts between her and Jibril in which she wonders how she can have a baby when no man has touched her, and is concerned about her reputation as a righteous woman.